 A Fire and Dragon type, Mega Charizard X is weak against Ground, Rock, and Dragon type attacks.
 It can deal Fire, Flying, and Dragon type damage and the moveset makes a pretty big difference.
 When fighting against a Mega Charizard X with its Dragon type attack, Dragon Claw, all of the Dragon type counters will go down fast.

-The Legendary Water and Dragon type of Gen IV, Palkia works very well in this Raid.
-As a Water and Dragon type, it does take double damage from Mega Charizard X's Dragon Claw, it only takes quarter damage from it's Fire type moves.
+The Legendary mascot of Pokémon Pearl and the upcoming Pokémon Shining Pearl, Palkia works very well in this Raid.
+As a Water and Dragon type, it does take increased damage from Mega Charizard X's Dragon type move, but resists Fire type moves.
 It's been available in Raids, though not as often as Rayquaza.
 Still, if you have one powered up, you'll want it to know Dragon Tail and Dragon Meteor for this Mega Raid.

-A Rock type Fossil Pokémon originally found in the Sinnoh region of Gen IV, Rampardos is another great counter for Mega Charizard X. As a Rock type, it resists both Fire and Flying type attacks and isn't weak to Dragon Claw like most of the counters.
+A Fossil Pokémon originally found in the Sinnoh region of Gen IV, Rampardos is another great counter for Mega Charizard X. As a Rock type, it resists both Fire and Flying type attacks and it isn't weak to Dragon Claw like most of the counters.
 Having been featured in events and Eggs, as well as only being a two stage Pokémon, Rampardos is pretty easy to obtain.
 If you're bringing Rampardos to this fight you'll want Smack Down for the Fast attack and Rock Slide for the Charge attack.

 Another pseudo-Legendary, Garchomp is the final evolution of Gible originally discovered in the Sinnoh region.
-As a Ground and Dragon type, Garchomp resists Mega Charizard X's Fire type attacks while taking double damage from Dragon Claw.
-Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type moves, Mud Shot and Earthquake can work as well.
+As a Ground and Dragon type, Garchomp resists Mega Charizard X's Fire type attacks while taking increased damage from Dragon Claw.
+Dragon Tail and Outrage are the ideal moveset for this Mega Raid; however, it's Ground type moves, Mud Shot and Earth Power can work as well.
 As Earth Power is a Legacy move, don't TM it!

-The Sinnoh Stone evolution of Rhyhorn, Rhyperior might require a Sinnoh Stone to evolve, but because Rhyhorn is from Gen I and has been featured in Community Day and other events, most players have a couple already.
-You'll deal the most damage with Mud Slap and Rock Wrecker, but Smack Down nad/or Earthquake can also take a solid chunk out of Mega Charizard X's HP.
-Plus, as a Ground and Rock type, it takes half damage from Flying and Fire type attacks, while taking normal damage from Dragon attacks.
+The Sinnoh Stone evolution of Rhyhorn, Rhyperior works well here.
+Having been featured in Community Day and other events, most players have a couple already.
+You'll deal the most damage with Mud-Slap and Rock Wrecker, but Earthquake can also work if you don't have the Elite TM to spare.
+Plus, as a Ground and Rock type, it resists Flying and Fire type attacks, while taking normal damage from Dragon attacks.

 A pure Dragon type from Gen V's Unova region, Haxorus is the final evolution of Axew.
 Although Axew tend to be pretty rare, if you have a powered up Haxorus, it resists Mega Charizard X's Fire attacks, but, like most Dragons, it takes double damage from Dragon Claw.
 If you're bringing Haxorus to this Mega Raid, Dragon Tail and Dragon Claw is the moveset you'll want it to know.